 Stop gap coverage protects business owners from lawsuits filed over workplace injuries.
 Business owners are protected from such lawsuits by employer’s liability insurance, which is typically included in workers’ compensation coverage.

-However, in states that require business owners to purchase workers’ compensation from a state fund, this coverage may be excluded.
+However, in states that require businesses to purchase workers’ compensation insurance from a state fund, this coverage may be excluded.

 The following states run monopolistic workers’ comp funds: